jamesshore/quixote/README.md

 [Detailed API documentation is here.](docs/api.md)

+The method you'll use most often is `element.assert({ descriptor: expectation, ... })`.
+It takes an object containing several [QElement descriptors](docs/descriptors.md) as keys, along with each one's expected value, which can be another descriptor or a hard-coded value.
+See the [descriptor documentation](docs/descriptors.md) for more information and several examples.

+For styles other than positions and sizes, you'll use `element.getRawStyle(style)`.
+This method determines how an element displays a specific CSS style.
+See the [QElement documentation](docs/QElement.md) for details.

-These are the methods you'll use most often:
+There are several other methods you'll use to set up your tests:

 * `quixote.createFrame(options, callback(err, frame))` creates the test frame.
-Call this once per test suite.
+Call this once per test suite. ([Details in `quixote` documentation.](docs/quixote.md))

 * `frame.remove()` removes the test frame.
-Call this once per test suite.
+Call this once per test suite. ([Details in `QFrame` documentation.](docs/QFrame.md))

 * `frame.reset()` resets the test frame.
 Call this before or after each test to reset to a known-good state.
-(This is faster than creating a new frame each time.)
+This is faster than creating a new frame each time. ([Details in `QFrame` documentation.](docs/QFrame.md))

 * `element = frame.get(selector)` gets an element out of the frame.
 Call this for each element you want to test.
-You can also use `frame.getAll(selector)` to get multiple elements.
+You can also use `frame.getAll(selector)` to get multiple elements. ([Details in `QElement` documentation.](docs/QElement.md))

-* `element.assert({ property, property, ... });` checks the styling of an element.
-Call this in each test.

-* `element.getRawStyle(style)` looks up a specific CSS style.
-You can use it for anything `assert()` doesn't support yet.

-The `assert()` function looks at the properties of your element and checks them against hardcoded values or other elements' properties.
-For example, `element.assert({ top: 10 })` or `element.assert({ top: otherElement.bottom })`.

-Element properties can be mixed and matched in a variety of ways.
-For details, see [the API documentation](docs/api.md).
+For more information, see [the API documentation](docs/api.md).

 ## Contributing